icezyclon/zoxide.fish/README.md

 > This plugin was written for [fish version 3.5.0](https://fishshell.com/docs/3.5/), there is no guarantee that it will work for older versions of fish.

+> The plugin sources `zoxide init fish`, which was tested for the apt version `0.4.3-2` only.

 ## Installation

 Install with [Fisher](https://github.com/jorgebucaran/fisher):